phikal/wastat/README.md

 * `./run wc [chat file] [output file]` wc - or /word count/ will count how often what word was used and output the results, sorted, by default, into `words.lis`
+* `./run pd [chat file] [start] [end]` pd - or /plot dates/ will create a graph (using gnuplot), plotting the ammount of messages over time.
+The first and the last date will be extracted automatically, and generally don't/shouldn't have to be changed.

 ---